 FEDVIP is a voluntary benefits program, separate and different from the FEHB program.
 Eligible employees and annuitants eligible for FEHB coverage (whether or not enrolled) are eligible to enroll in a dental plan and/or a vision plan.
 The dental plans will provide a comprehensive range of services.
 The vision plans will provide comprehensive eye examinations and coverage for lenses, frames and contact lenses.
 You will pay your premiums with pre-taxed dollars.

 You have 60 days from your entry on duty date to enroll in a dental and/or vision plan.
-Detailed dental and vision plans' information (benefits covered, premiums, and provider directories) is available on the OPM website.
-Once you have decided on a plan(s), you must enroll on the Internet at the Federal Employees Dental and Vision Insurance Program website.
+Detailed dental and vision plan information (benefits covered, premiums, and provider directories) is available on the OPM website.
+Once you have decided on a plan(s), you must enroll at the Federal Employees Dental and Vision Insurance Program website.
 BENEFEDS is a secure enrollment website sponsored by OPM.
 Your enrollment is effective the first day of the pay period after received by BENEFEDS.

 Federal Employees Group Life Insurance (FEGLI)

-Most employees can choose a life insurance plan for themselves and eligible family members through FEGLI.
-The Life Insurance Election Form, SF 2817, must be completed and returned within 60 days of your current appointment, even if you decide not to select the automatic Basic Life coverage.
+Most employees can choose life insurance for themselves and eligible family members through FEGLI.
+The Life Insurance Election Form, SF 2817, must be completed and returned within 60 days of your current appointment, even if you decide not to elect any life insurance coverage.